 Add the lemon and toasted almonds (if using) and continue cooking for 1 minute.

-- Some other herbs and flavor additions that complement pea pods nicely are mushrooms, peanuts, ginger, garlic, parsley, basil, and chervil.
+- It's easy to add extra ingredients to this dish.
+Some herbs and flavor additions that complement snow peas nicely are mushrooms, peanuts, ginger, garlic, parsley, basil, and chervil.